z9er/CyberpunkTHING/modlist.md

 **[Apartment Cats - Japantown](https://www.nexusmods.com/cyberpunk2077/mods/6493)** - Adds a cat to the Japantown apartment

 **[Apartment Cats - Motel](https://www.nexusmods.com/cyberpunk2077/mods/6379)** - Adds a cat to the Northside motel apartment

+**[Immersive Rippers](https://www.nexusmods.com/cyberpunk2077/mods/7064)** - Can use the chair in ripperdoc clinics animated where ripperdocs do work more immersively

+**[Immersive Vik](https://www.nexusmods.com/cyberpunk2077/mods/6794)** - V now actually uses the ripper's chair when getting chrome/appearance work done and Vik is animated for it

 **[Judy Romanced Enhanced](https://www.nexusmods.com/cyberpunk2077/mods/4508)** - Adds a few different states for Judy to be in when you visit her apartment once romanced